The business world is changing fast, and if you’re reading this, it’s probably because you’ve been paying attention.

 We get it.
 Adopting new digital technologies is a huge hurdle for many businesses.
 But it’s also something we’ve come to recognize as a necessity.

 Think about forms.
 On the surface, they’re a simple thing.
-You can create a list of the information you want in a word processor, print it out, and deliver the form to clients either in person or through the mail.
-But now that more people are used to grabbing their phones or using their computers to get things done, they’re more likely to think you’re behind the times if you hand them a paper form.
+In the past, you would create a list of the information you wanted in a word processor, print it out, and deliver the form to clients either in person or through the mail.
+But today almost everyone is used to grabbing their phones or using their tablets and/or computers to get things done: they’re likely to think you’re behind the times if you hand them a paper form.
 This will make them less likely to engage with you, which means it’s going to be more difficult for you to get the information you need.

 Have you ever wanted to run a large-scale survey and realized that tracking responses would be too difficult?
 That’s where custom online forms simplify things for you.
 Have you ever hoped to get every client a certain form at a standard point in your sales funnel but struggled to maintain compliance with your team?
 A custom form emailed to prospects solves that problem.